Long Term Plan 2021 to 2031

 Making it safer for people to get where they want to go and improving the condition of roads and footpaths is at the heart of Christchurch’s transport spending over the next 10 years.
 We've committed to spending $1.45 billion on transport infrastructure as part of our 2021-2031 Long Term Plan.
 Read more.(external link)

-Libraries, service centres and Christchurch Art Gallery
+Libraries, Customer Service Hubs and Christchurch Art Gallery

 Partnership with the community